 If you learned to drive near where you live, this should be quite easy.
 It’s a good idea to go where you spent the first few lessons with your driving instructor as these are often quiet residential roads.
 From there, you can amp up as you gain confidence.

 If you didn’t learn near where you live, take a look at the ‘traffic’ layer on Google Maps.
 This will give you an indication of any busy roads that you should avoid and which side roads are uncongested.
-Culs-de-sacs, housing estates, and suburban residential areas are your safest bet.
+Culs-de-sacs, housing estates, and suburban residential areas are probably your safest options.

 When another driver cuts in front of you without giving you enough space, or a driver dangerously sticks their car bonnet out when they’re trying to turn into a main road, it can be difficult not to let road rage sink in, especially without a driving instructor sat next to you to temper your anger.